ntvinh11586/TripAdvisorApp/README.md

-# TripAdvisorApp
+# TripAdvisors
-My mini project in CTT535 - Mobile Development
+Mini project in CTT535